silviaespanagil/silviaespanagil/README.md

 🌱 Right now I'm working as a Jr. Mobile Developer and in a personal project for a Vegan Restaurant Searcher App

-✏️ Currently learning Swift and would love to learn Kotlin
+✏️ Currently learning Swift and at some point I would love to take a step to Kotlin too

 📖 Read my thoughts -and a little bit of code- in my [Dev.to blog](https://dev.to/silviaespanagil)